nschorgh/PDS-Throughput/README.md

 ### Acknowledgments

-SUPPORT: This code development was supported by NASA's Lunar Data Analysis Program.
+This code development was supported by NASA's Lunar Data Analysis Program.